On-demand

 Frequently asked questions

-Below are some of most commonly asked questions about joining the Summit.
+Here are common questions about the Summit.

 What happens once I register?

-How do I join the Summit?
+How do I enrol the whole elected Council?

 Who we are and why we care